Nepal & Bhutan — a successful fall season!

 Summit day.
 Mark Gunlogson photo

 For those of you who didn’t get a chance to follow Mark Gunlogson’s expedition to Mera Peak, here is a quick recap.
 Mark and four clients were delayed for their flight in to Lukla due to weather, but finally were able to pull some strings and charter a helicopter to take them to Lukla.
 As the team and porter staff made their way up the mountain, they forged great friendships and had some memorable laughs with lead Sherpa, Lapkha.
 All six climbers made it successfully to the 21,247 ft peak!
-Check out some of their photos from summit day here!
 This trip will be on the schedule for fall 2011- call for details.

 “MM did a great job of taking care of all the logistics while we were on the trip.
 It makes the trip much more enjoyable when you have such a competent staff working with you to make sure your trip is everything you want it to be.
 Everyone from the office staff to the MM guide to the support team on the trail were all primarily concerned about the safety and enjoyment of all the clients.
 It was a great experience to use MM for our trip.
 Thanks!”